Accelerating sustainable land management with a digitalized funding and implementation process

 Fund

-The intake, assess, and prioritize steps provide RCD staff with all information necessary to secure funding without burdening landowners.
-Based on landowner priorities, RCD staff will facilitate securing of funds (e.g. grant applications, NGO partnerships, etc.) RCD involvement eliminates the need for landowners to navigate a convoluted grant environment that often encumbers progress.
-This will improve quality, speed and amount of funding.
+The intake, assess, and prioritize steps provide RCD staff with all the information necessary to secure funding without burdening landowners.
+Based on landowner priorities, RCD staff will facilitate securing of funds, such as grant applications and NGO partnerships.
+RCD involvement eliminates the need for landowners to navigate a convoluted grant environment that often hinders progress.
+This will improve quality, speed, and amount of funding.

 Implement